-Preheating a part before welding is common practice.
-Sometimes we apply heat after we are done welding.
-We sometimes apply heat between passes.
-A lot of us do this simply because it is written in the WPS or PQR, but not really understand why it is necessary.
+Preheating steel before welding is common practice.
+Sometimes we apply heat after we are done welding as well.
+Other times we apply heat between passes to maintain the minimum interpass temperature.
+Many use preheat simply because it is written in the WPS, but not really understand why it is necessary.

 Preheating is used for the following reasons: